5×6=8×4?

 Answer: 5×6=30.
 8×4=32 (thirty too!)

-April is the 4th month, so a puzzle about 4’s seems appropriate.
-You can put the 4’s together however you’d like.
-And you can use any arithmetic operations: +, -, x, or /.
+You can put the 6’s together however you’d like.
+And you can use whatever arithmetic symbols you want: +, -, x, or /.
+Tough one, eh?

 Hold a pencil in each hand.
 Close 1 eye.
 Can you bring the pencil points together so they touch?